Wolverine971/9takes/src/blog/enneagram/enneagram-influences.md

 ---
 title: 'Enneagram Influences'
-description: "Differing traditions and schools of thought that wrestle with and influence the enneagram"
+description: 'Differing traditions and schools of thought that wrestle with and influence the enneagram'
 author: 'DJ Wayne'
 date: '2023-03-02'
 published: true
 type: ['overview']
 blog: true
 ---

 ## Origins of the Enneagram